DOdrums/PortfolioProjectOne/README.md

 ### As a returning user:
 * I want to return to the information, to see if I'm already incorporating everything in my playing or conducting.
-  - Information is structured in bite sized portions, makeing it easy to return to the information and look for a specific section, in case user wants to revisit certain information.
+  - Information is structured in bite sized portions, making it easy to return to the information and look for a specific section, in case user wants to revisit certain information.
-* I want to re-listen to the audio, to see if now that I have tried to use the information in practice, I start to recognize more of the information learned in the audio itself.
+* I want to re-listen to the audio, to see if now that I have tried to use the information in practice, I start to recognize more of the information I read, in the audio itself.
-  - Audio will be available easily and is fully user controlled, making it easy re-play or forward through the music.
+  - Audio will be available to play as much as the user wants and is fully user controlled, making it easy to re-play or fast forward (or back) through the music.
 * I want to contact the author, for any further questions I have.
   - User can find a dedicated contact page on the website.